-- Improve your ability to make the most out of your available resources, everywhere you go.
+- Improve your ability to make the most out of your available resources.

-- Learn to read the landscape and recognize patterns, microclimates, and opportunities.
+- Learn to read the landscape and recognize patterns and opportunities.

 - Understand how to look at a whole system, so that when problems arise, whether in the garden, home, or beyond, you can find solutions that work in the long term.

 These skills don’t just help you become a better gardener, they also radically improve your capacity for ecological, social, and personal abundance.

 So, is permaculture a synonym for ecological design?